alecksandr26/Sign-Language-Detection/README.md

 # About Dataset
 The data is divided into training and testing sets.
-Although the provided training data is sufficient to build a decent model, you can further improve the model's performance by sourcing additional audio clips, which can be downloaded through a [Google Drive](https://drive.google.com/file/d/1Zt64NTiPbjJ4wGdaAC3AYvGQr8hst6u_/view).
+Although the provided training data is sufficient to build a decent model, you can further improve the model's performance by sourcing additional audio clips, which can be downloaded through [Google Drive](https://drive.google.com/file/d/1Zt64NTiPbjJ4wGdaAC3AYvGQr8hst6u_/view).